Slitherpapa/Ico-browser/README.md

 ## Licença

-Nenhuma licenças, por isso, use como quiser!
+Nenhuma licença, por isso, use como quiser!

 Se quiser melhorar, usar a base, por favor, informe a origem que, neste caso, é minha.